-Hepatitis-B Vaccination Form
+Hepatitis B Vaccination Form

 Check one of the options below

-Sign and return to Environmental Health and Safety, Lab II 1264
+Sign and return to Environmental Safety & Health Office Lab II 1264

-☐ Hepatitis B Vaccination Acceptance
+Hepatitis B Vaccination Acceptance

-I have received training on blood borne pathogens and I understand that I may have occupational exposure to blood and other infectious materials which may place me at risk of acquiring Hepatitis B virus infection.
-I wish to receive the hepatitis B vaccination series and costs will be paid for by the college.
+I have received training on bloodborne pathogens and I understand that I may have occupational exposure to blood and other infectious materials which may place me at risk of acquiring Hepatitis B virus infection.
+I wish to receive the Hepatitis B vaccination series of which costs will be paid for by the college.

-☐ Hepatitis B Vaccination Declination
+Hepatitis B Vaccination Declination

-I have received training on blood borne pathogens and I understand that due to my potential occupational exposure to blood or other infectious materials I may be at risk of acquiring hepatitis B virus (HBV) infection.
-I have been given the opportunity to be vaccinated with hepatitis B vaccine, at no charge to myself.
-However, I decline hepatitis B vaccination at this time.
-I understand that by declining this vaccine, I continue to be at risk of acquiring hepatitis B, a serious disease.
-If in the future I continue to have occupational exposure to blood or other potentially infectious materials and I want to be vaccinated with hepatitis B vaccine, I can receive the vaccination series at no charge to me.
+I have received training on bloodborne pathogens and I understand that due to my potential occupational exposure to blood or other infectious materials I may be at risk of acquiring Hepatitis B virus (HBV) infection.
+I have been given the opportunity to be vaccinated with the Hepatitis B vaccine, at no charge to myself.
+However, I am declining the Hepatitis B vaccination at this time.
+I understand that by declining this vaccine, I continue to be at risk of acquiring Hepatitis B. If in the future I continue to have occupational exposure to blood or other potentially infectious materials and I want to be vaccinated with the Hepatitis B vaccine, I can receive the vaccination series at no charge to myself.

+C •

-Print Name:
+Print name:

 Signature:

 Date: